 Protection From Within

-The Q-Collar uses the body’s own physiology to help stabilize the brain by applying light pressure to the jugular veins.
+The Q-Collar helps to stabilize the brain by applying light pressure to the jugular veins.
 This pressure slightly increases blood volume inside the skull and helps reduce the brain’s movement—which is the primary cause of brain injuries.
-In doing so, the Q-Collar helps protect the brain from sports-related impacts.